siddhartha-p/Nylonwears/README.md

 # Nylonwears
- Implemented MERN stack to develop a E-commerce website for a clothing grand
+ Implemented MERN stack to develop a E-commerce website for a clothing brand